 Rather than combining a Class A/B circuit (to feed the tweeter) with a Class D module (to power the mid/bass unit) as the LS50 Wireless does, the LSX’s amplification is purely Class D. Such a design is compact as well as being more power efficient.
 This reduces the need for large, bulky heatsinks and means KEF can keep the plastic cabinets (which used to be MDF on the LS50) as small as possible.

 The LSX system loses a couple of its bigger sibling’s connections: USB Type B (for computer and laptop hook-ups) and RCAs for connecting legacy hi-fi kit.
 But KEF has evolved its stereo speaker system concept on the LSX.
-Since the LS50 Wireless was launched last year, the company has developed its proprietary, wireless inter-speaker connection so, unlike that set-up, the LSX system doesn’t require an ethernet cable to connect the two speakers.
+Since the LS50 Wireless was launched, the company has developed its proprietary, wireless inter-speaker connection so, unlike that set-up, the LSX system doesn’t require an ethernet cable to connect the two speakers.
+It's something KEF then naturally carried into the LS50 Wireless II.

 The LSX’s ‘miniature’ description isn’t just relative to its larger sibling.
 Each speaker is smaller than any passive stereo speaker we can recall testing, bookshelf-friendly and easily transported to another room.